Lena Erdil: Personal life

 Lena Aylin Erdil was born to a Turkish father and a German mother in İzmir, Turkey on 28 February 1989.
 When she was two years old, the family moved to Göttingen, Germany, and at the age of ten, she moved with her parents to Brussels, Belgium.
 Her father Güven Erdil is a professor of sports coaching serving as the Head of Sports Department at Marmara University's Faculty of Sports.
 Her mother Ellen was a primary school teacher of German language, and sports, who died from colorectal cancer at the age of 55 in 2016.
 Her father and mother had met each other while windsurfing.
 She spent her childhood years in Germany and Belgium.
-During summer holidays, she visited Çeşma, İzmir Province for windsurfing.
+During summer holidays, she visited Çeşme, İzmir Province for windsurfing.

 After completing high school, she received an athletic grant from the University of Sussex in Brighton, England, in 2009, where she majored in political science and philosophy.

 Following graduation, she returned to Turkey at the age of 24, and settled in Bodrum, Muğla Province, in the southwestern Aegean Region.
 In 2007, Erdil opened her own sports school, "Lena Erdil Windsurf Center", in the Ortakent neighborhood of Bodrum with the support of her parents.
 She hosts pro-X-training activities at her sports center.

 In 2019, Erdil moved to Germany to settle in Hamburg.